ME3Tweaks/ME3ExplorerLib/README.md

 ## Packages

 To open a package file, use MEPackageHandler.
-Do this at least once from a single-thread to ensure you don't have race condition initializing package function initialization.
+Do this at least once from a single-thread to ensure you don't have race condition initializing package function delegate.
+This will be fixed in a future version of the library.

 ```
 var package = MEPackageHandler.OpenMEPackage("YourFile.pcc");